 Since this is our third kitchen renovation, we sort of knew what we were getting ourselves into.
 But in reality, any renovation is a challenge: for example, the faucet took longer than expected to install because the new butcher block counters are SO THICK we had to get additional plumbing parts – on a long weekend, no less!

 Another example: I was hoping to paint the existing cupboard doors in place rather than removing them.
 Unfortunately, that turned out to be more difficult than I thought given how tight some of them were to the adjacent cabinets.
 So yesterday I removed most of the doors and moved them out to the garage.
-Which, combined with the damp weather and subsequent slower drying times for the primer, has slowed this part of the project down significantly.
+This, combined with the damp weather and subsequent slower drying times for the primer, has slowed this part of the project down significantly.

 BUT progress is being made.
 And even a little progress is still progress, right?!